Not so long ago, Jimmy Garoppolo was the crown prince of Santa Clara and poised to reign over the entire Bay.

 Garoppolo has orchestrated that many fourth-quarter comebacks as a 49er.
 That’s 28 percent of his total victories and 22 percent of his games.
 He had four last season alone, which, if we’re into ranking quarterbacks, was tied for first with Russell Wilson and Josh Allen in 2019.

 Garoppolo could’ve done more to help the 49ers win the Super Bowl.
 That’s a given.
-Let’s imagine for a second that Garoppolo fails to rally the 49ers against the Steelers or Cardinals or Saints or Rams.
+Let’s imagine for a second that Garoppolo fails to rally the 49ers against the Pittsburgh Steelers, Arizona Cardinals, New Orleans Saints or Los Angeles Rams.
 Even one misstep costs the 49ers a division title and maybe they never get to Miami.

 Plain and simple: Garoppolo helps his team win far more often than not.